-Wrong!
-Because just by pitching for writing clients, instead of individual freelance writing gigs on Upwork and the like, you’ll make the transition from mediocre earner to online writing success and riches.
+Here’s why: by pitching for writing clients, instead of individual freelance writing gigs on Upwork and the like, you’ll auto-magically go from earning a few bucks here and there to online writing success and riches.

 Like most things that are worthwhile though, it’s a process.

-Why you need to work out your hourly rate
+Why you need to work out your hourly rate as a freelance writer

-While I don’t actually recommend you charge your freelance writing clients by the hour, you still need to consider your hourly rate.
+While I don’t recommend you charge your freelance writing clients by the hour, you still need to consider your hourly rate.

 - How much and what type of work you can complete in an hour